rdswan/myvnc/README.md

 - Section to support the creation of a new VNC server
   - New VNCs can be opened with a variety of options including name, site, resolution, and window manager of choice
   - LSF configuration to define the queue, number of cores, and amount of memory to reserve for submission
+- VNC commands are not executed directly, but rather submitted to LSF.
+Therefore no actual python-vnc-client is required.

 ## Installation